VemundR/minm4-mind4-benchmarking/README.md

 For further documentation of the proportional Denton method, see chapter VI, C and annex 6.3. of the IMF manual: https://www.imf.org/external/pubs/ft/qna/2000/textbook/ch6.pdf

-The following is the math behind
+The following is the math behind:

 From Annex 6.A3.1.: